percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 * Protocol version
 * Association ID
 * DTLS message being tunneled

-Additionally, all messages sent by the MDD will contain MDD-supported SRTP protection profiles at the end of the Tunnel message.
-The KMF will need to select a common profile supported by both the endpoint and the MDD to ensure that hop-by-hop operations can successfully be performed.
+All messages sent by the MDD will contain MDD-supported SRTP protection profiles at the end of the Tunnel message.
+The KMF will select a common profile supported by both the endpoint and the MDD to ensure that hop-by-hop operations can successfully be performed.

 Further, the KMF will provide the SRTP [@!RFC3711] keying material for HBH operations at the time it sends a DTLS Finished message to the